-While most of the features have been migrated to new EAC, some have been migrated to other admin centers and remaining ones will soon be migrated to New EAC.
-Find features that are not yet there in new EAC at Other Features or use Global Search that will help you navigate across new EAC.
+While most of the features have been migrated to EAC, some have been migrated to other admin centers and remaining ones will soon be migrated to EAC.
+Find features that aren't yet there in EAC at Other Features or use Global Search that will help you navigate across EAC.

 You can migrate the following functionalities from Google Workspace to Microsoft 365 or Office 365:

 - Mail & Rules

 You can migrate batches of users from Google Workspace to Microsoft 365 or Office 365, allowing a migration project to be done in stages.
 This migration requires that you provision all your users who will be migrated as mail-enabled users outside the migration process.
 You must specify a list of users to migrate for each batch.

 All procedures in this article assume that your Microsoft 365 or Office 365 domain is verified and that your TXT records have been set up.
 For more information, see Set up your domain (host-specific instructions).

 Google Workspace migration isn't currently available for Office 365 US Government GCC High or DoD.

 You can migrate from Google Workspace using any of the following methods:

 Microsoft's data migration tool is currently unaware of tools enforcing messaging records management (MRM) or archival policies.
 Because of this, any messages that are deleted or moved to archive by these policies will result in the migration process flagging these items as "missing".
 The result is perceived data loss rather than actual data loss, which makes it much harder to identify actual data loss during any content verification checks.